France’s Constitutional Abortion Rights: Global Impact & Future Prospects

 You can find more information here: Abortion Education – Online Courses for Medical Abortion.

 The consequences of unsafe abortions are profound, particularly for maternal mortality rates.
-Countries with severe restrictions, or lack of resources, face a disproportionate burden of unsafe abortion-related deaths.
+Countries with severe restrictions or a lack of resources face a disproportionate burden of unsafe abortion-related deaths.

-Read more: Getting an abortion while growing up in a religious household and access to safe abortion.
+Read more: Having an abortion while growing up in a religious household and access to safe abortion.

 What to Expect From France’s Constitutional Right to Abortion